phobos-instruments/QUIK-Knobs/README.md

 K40 Whisperer detects all the red strokes as levels to cut, blues to engrave, and blacks to raster engrave.
 As you will see from the template, the QUIK logo is a raster engrave, while all the other cuts and holes are vectorial cuts.
 We would recommend to engrave the raster first, and cutting last.

+You could also generate your own box that best suits your needs, using services such as [MakerCase](https://www.makercase.com/) or [Make A Box](https://makeabox.io/)

 We have used the following settings to cut and engrave the QUIK Knobs:
 * Raster engrave: Power: 10%, Speed: 100mm/s
 * Vector cut: Power: 20%, Speed: 7mm/s (one pass)